HOW DO WE KNOW GOD EXISTS?

 So the real question is: What started it?

 Random chance doesn’t explain it.
-Matter, time, and space came into being—so the cause must exist outside those things.
+Matter, time, and space came into being, so the cause must exist outside those things.
 That means something timeless, spaceless, and immaterial.

-That sounds a lot like...
+And that sounds a lot like...
 God.

 “In the beginning, God created the heavens and the earth.”
 Genesis 1: